Steve-xmh/alhc/README.md

 Our little request example [`https`](./examples/https.rs) with release build can be 182 KB, which is smaller than `tinyget`'s `http` example.
 If we use rustc nightly feature plus `build-std` and `panic_immediate_abort`, it'll be incredibly 60 KB!

-Currently work in progress and only support Windows (Using WinHTTP) and macOS in progress (Using CFNetwork), linux are planned.
+Currently work in progress and only support Windows (Using WinHTTP) and macOS in progress (Using CFNetwork), linux are being planned.

 ## Platform Status